 Again it was only a temporary foray.
 Steve, who didn't succumb to the temptation to have safety pins inserted into his skin or clothes, went back to the East Midlands to pursue a journalism career which eventually led to a freelance role, writing for radio and television as well as newspapers.

 Steve's research for a television documentary about the Shakespeare authorship controversy fuelled a passionate interest in the Bard.
-He produced and directed a condensed version of Macbeth on video which is being sold in schools and is looking at filming other plays for his series called Shakespeare for the Modern Age.
+He produced and directed a condensed version of Macbeth on video which has been taken up by an American educational distributor.

 He also scripted, produced and directed a documentary celebrating 100 years of the Derby Shakespeare Theatre Company.